ormai/NewTab/README.md

 # Setup

 ### Firefox
-To use a local html file as the firefox `new tab` page, follow this [article](https://peterries.net/blog/firefox-set-file-as-home/).
+To use a local html file as the firefox NewTab page, follow [this article](https://peterries.net/blog/firefox-set-file-as-home/).

 ### LibreWolf
 `/usr/lib/librewolf/defaults/pref/local-settings.js` should look like this: